russelldcosta/kodhami-signup/readme.txt

 ===============================================
-Kodhami Django Project - Setup Guide
+Dynamic Sign-up form Django Project
 ===============================================

 1. SET UP VIRTUAL ENVIRONMENT
 -----------------------------
-Open terminal/command prompt in the project folder (where manage.py is located):
+Open terminal in the same directory where manage.py is located.

 For Windows:
 > pipenv shell